 But the rule will be expensive, costing restaurants some $30,000 or more to install scrubbers and filters to comply, plus more money to operate them, the California Restaurant Association complained.

 "This rule is not cost-effective," Johnnise Foster Downs, the restaurant association's director of local government affairs, told the nine-county air board in its meeting in San Francisco.
-"Why don't they go after the bigger sources of particulates first, like diesel trucks
+"Why don't they go after the bigger sources of particulates first, like diesel trucks and vehicles?"

 Air district engineers say commercial charbroilers emit 6.9 tons a day of fine soot particles, and another 1.1 tons a day of smog-forming gases.